Manager of Adult Education

 I have taken numerous art and landscape design classes since graduating from Mount Holyoke College.
 In May 2010, I received a master’s degree in communications management from Simmons College.
 Outside of work, I garden with my three cats and play ice hockey year-round with several women’s teams.

 In June of 2013 I climbed Mount Shasta (14,179-ft.) in northern California with the Breast Cancer Fund to raise awareness of the environmental links to breast cancer.
 Read a Harvard Gazette article about my motivation for signing on to this enormous physical challenge.
-In September 2014 I’ll be supporting the same cause, but closer to home, climbing Mount Washington in New Hampshire.
-Learn more about this climb and the cause.
+In September 2014 I supported the same cause, but closer to home, climbing Mount Washington in New Hampshire.